-When the barbacoa beef is ready, transfer the brisket to a cutting board and use two forks to shred it.
+- When the barbacoa beef is ready, transfer the beef roast to a cutting board and use two forks to shred it.
 Transfer the shreds back to the crock pot for 15 minutes (or more) to absorb the juices.

 Prepare the Tacos:

-Heat up your choice of flour or corn tortillas.
-Load the tortillas up with barbacoa beef and micro greens, and top them off with Rojo's salsa.
+- Heat up your choice of flour or corn tortillas.
+Load the tortillas up with barbacoa beef and micro greens, and top them off with store-bought or homemade salsa.

 This post contains affiliate links, which means I make a small commission off items you purchase at no additional cost to you.